hold on beautiful Heather Stillufsen

 Many people have big problems, but don’t turn to cigarettes, so smoking is more of a habit than a necessity .

 Ayurvedic doctor Deepak Chopra once wrote that a big issue is that society makes people think that it’s difficult to give up smoking.
 It’s not really.
 You just create new habits, you don’t need ‘outside help’ most of the time (unlike say, someone addicted to heroin).
-You can attend in-person clinics, learn online (free for people who insure with Vitality) or buy one of the books.
+You can attend in-person clinics, learn online or buy one of his books.

 AllenCarr also offers a method for people addicted to vaping.
-Either program can be used for people addicted to pipes, cigarettes, tobacco or nicotine gum (most contains pet-toxic xylitol so keep it well away).
+Either program can be used for people addicted to pipes, cigarettes, tobacco or nicotine gum (most contains pet-toxic xylitol, so never leave it lying around, or drop it as litter).

-People who have successfully used this program to quit smoking include Richard Branson and comedians Lee Mack and Matt Lucas (who used to smoke 20 cigarettes a day and has never touched them since).
+People who have used this program to quit smoking include Lee Mack and Matt Lucas (who used to smoke 20 cigarettes a day and has never touched them since).

-One of the world’s best (Spanish) psychologists praised Allen as being more skilled at analysing humans than him, and the method is even recommended by World Health Organisation.
+One of the world’s best (Spanish) psychologists praised Allen as being more skilled at analysing humans than him.
+The method is even recommended by World Health Organisation.
 So why won’t the NHS fund it?

 Lifestyle Changes to Support Smoking Cessation

-Fuel your body with a balanced diet and get moving.
-Exercise releases endorphins, which lift your mood without nicotine.
+Learn to cook healthy meals, and take a supplement to ensure you have vitamins and minerals to help your nerves and rebalance your nutrition.
+Exercise also releases endorphins, which lift your mood without nicotine.
 Physical activity also helps manage weight, a concern for many who quit smoking.
-Plus, as your fitness improves, you’ll notice how smoking drags you down.

-Identifying and avoiding your smoking triggers can make all the difference.
 If you associate smoking with certain places or activities, try changing your routine.
 Stay away from smoke-filled environments and find activities that don’t tempt you.
-Preparation is half the battle won.
+Go for a swim or take a yoga class for instance, over visiting the pub (with smokers outside) every night.

 Leo’s Simple Steps to Quit Smoking